tcltk/tcl/doc/markdown/string.md

 [string]{.cmd} [range]{.sub} [string]{.arg} [first]{.arg} [last]{.arg}
-: Returns a range of consecutive characters from *string*, starting with the character whose index is *first* and ending with the character whose index is *last* (using the forms described in **STRING INDICES**).
+: Returns a range of consecutive characters from *string*, starting with the character whose index is *first* and ending with the character whose index is *last* (using the forms described in [String indices]).
 An index of **0** refers to the first character of the string; an index of **end** refers to last character of the string.  *first* and *last* may be specified as for the **index** method.
 If *first* is less than zero then it is treated as if it were zero, and if *last* is greater than or equal to the length of the string then it is treated as if it were **end**.
 If *first* is greater than *last* then an empty string is returned.

 [string]{.cmd} [repeat]{.sub} [string]{.arg} [count]{.arg}
 : Returns a string consisting of *string* concatenated with itself *count* times.
 If *count* is 0, the empty string will be returned.

 [string]{.cmd} [replace]{.sub} [string]{.arg} [first]{.arg} [last]{.arg} [newstring]{.optarg}
-: Removes a range of consecutive characters from *string*, starting with the character whose index is *first* and ending with the character whose index is *last* (using the forms described in **STRING INDICES**).
+: Removes a range of consecutive characters from *string*, starting with the character whose index is *first* and ending with the character whose index is *last* (using the forms described in [String indices]).
 An index of 0 refers to the first character of the string.  *First* and *last* may be specified as for the **index** method.
 If *newstring* is specified, then it is placed in the removed character range.
 If *first* is less than zero then it is treated as if it were zero, and if *last* is greater than or equal to the length of the string then it is treated as if it were **end**.
 The initial string is returned untouched, if *first* is greater than *last*, or if *first* is equal to or greater than the length of the initial string, or *last* is less than 0.

 [string]{.cmd} [reverse]{.sub} [string]{.arg}
 : Returns a string that is the same length as *string* but with its characters in the reverse order.

 [string]{.cmd} [tolower]{.sub} [string]{.arg} [first]{.optarg} [last]{.optarg}
 : Returns a value equal to *string* except that all upper (or title) case letters have been converted to lower case.
 If *first* is specified, it refers to the first char index in the string to start modifying.
-If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in **STRING INDICES**.
+If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in [String indices].

 [string]{.cmd} [totitle]{.sub} [string]{.arg} [first]{.optarg} [last]{.optarg}
 : Returns a value equal to *string* except that the first character in *string* is converted to its Unicode title case variant (or upper case if there is no title case variant) and the rest of the string is converted to lower case.
 If *first* is specified, it refers to the first char index in the string to start modifying.
-If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in **STRING INDICES**.
+If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in [String indices].

 [string]{.cmd} [toupper]{.sub} [string]{.arg} [first]{.optarg} [last]{.optarg}
 : Returns a value equal to *string* except that all lower (or title) case letters have been converted to upper case.
 If *first* is specified, it refers to the first char index in the string to start modifying.
-If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in **STRING INDICES**.
+If *last* is not specified, only the character at position *first* is converted, otherwise *last* refers to the char index in the string to stop at (inclusive).  *first* and *last* may be specified using the forms described in [String indices].

 [string]{.cmd} [trim]{.sub} [string]{.arg} [chars]{.optarg}
 : Returns a value equal to *string* except that any leading or trailing characters present in the string given by *chars* are removed.
 If *chars* is not specified then white space is removed (any character for which **string is space** returns 1, and "\\0").